 Another part of our research is aimed at developing, evaluating and optimising diagnostic tools.
 There are few commercial kits for diagnosing arboviruses.
-So we are trying to develop tests that can be used closer to where disease occurs or that are more effective than current versions.
-As part of the European VHF-diagnostics project(1) we have worked with Jean-Claude Manuguerra's team at the Institut Pasteur in Paris, to develop diagnostic tests in the form of test strips that can be used to diagnose the seven main haemorrhagic fevers.
+So, we are trying to develop tests that can be used at the bed-side of patients or that are more effective than current versions.
+As part of the European VHF-diagnostics project(1) we have worked with Jean-Claude Manuguerra's team at the Institut Pasteur in Paris, to develop diagnostic test strips that can be used to diagnose the seven main haemorrhagic fevers.
 These tests should be used as first line tools for epidemic alerts.
-A mobile platform has also been developed as part of the project to perform more in-depth diagnosis and provide treatment to break the transmission chain.
-It is now operational and has been used during major epidemics in several African countries.
-The test strips are currently being analysed in several field centres in five African countries.
+A mobile platform has also been developed as part of the project to perform more in-depth diagnoses and to provide treatment to break the transmission chain.
+The platform is now operational and has been used during major epidemics in several African countries.
+The diagnostic strips are currently being analysed in several field centres in five African countries.

-The objective is also to understand how viruses emerge and survive in nature...
+Is the objective is also to understand how viruses emerge and survive in nature?

 Absolutely, and for that we also need to know how they evolve in space and time.
-By analysing the molecular and phylogenetic development of viruses in various epidemiological environments, we can reconstruct their "history" and understand how they have spread.
-Have they re-emerged from a local environment.
+By analysing the molecular and phylogenetic evolution of viruses in various epidemiological environments, we can reconstruct their "history" and understand how they have spread.
+Have they re-emerged from a local environment?
 Were they introduced into a particular country once or on several occasions?
-Recently we showed that six different different types of yellow fever had occurred in Senegal and some were more quickly transmitted from one year to the next(2).
+Recently, we showed that six different types of yellow fever had occurred in Senegal and that some of them were more quickly transmitted than others from one year to the next(2).
 Our data also showed that Rift Valley Fever (RVF) was introduced five times into Senegal and Mauritania during the last century, all from East Africa(3), and that the dengue epidemics in Senegal and Cap Verde in 2009 were due to strains originating in Asia.